 week month in Husker history

-Googles news archive is still basically unsearchable, so we are again breaking from convention and covering all of August as we look back in five-year intervals:
+We are breaking from convention and covering all of August as we look back in five-year intervals

 1914: Summer conditioning consists of farm work for most of Jumbo Stiehm's Cornhuskers. | Full story

 1919: NU officially withdraws from the Missouri Valley Conference, beginning two seasons as an independent.

 1929: How did Nebraska football end up in the August issue of Popular Mechanics?
 It was because of assistant coach B.F.
 Oakes and his Biffem machine, a predecessor of the blocking sled.

 1934: Coach Dana X. Bible faces a rebuilding project as his Huskers seek a fourth consecutive Big Six title.Sun, Aug 28, 1949 – 21 · The Nebraska State Journal · Newspapers.com

 1949: As commercial television dawns in eastern Nebraska, the Memorial Stadium press box is readied for telecasts of the Huskers' home football games by Omaha station WOW-TV.
 (The station would also televise the Huskers' 1950 home games, but the practice would be halted in 1951.)